 - a.
 The Ground Story of a building must comply with the minimum story height requirements specified for each VCOD tier. - b.
-The height of the ground story and upper story(ies) of a building is measured vertically from the surface of the finished floor above, or to the top of the highest roof beam if no finished floor is immediately above, at all points. - c.
+The height of the ground story and upper story(ies) of a building is measured vertically from the surface of the finished floor to the surface of the finished floor above, or to the top of the highest roof beam if no finished floor is immediately above, at all points. - c.
 The height of a half story is measured vertically from the surface of the finished floor to the top of the highest roof beam above.